About the course

 This stream spans activities from theoretical seismology and isotope geochemistry to the analysis of natural resources, quantification of surface processes over all timescales, and geophysical hazards and risk.

-Training will continue throughout the degree and you will be able to select from a portfolio of training courses to create your own tailored training programme.
+Elective training will continue throughout the degree and you will be able to select from a portfolio of advanced training courses to create your own tailored training programme.
 Later in the course modules will include thesis writing and paper writing.
 You will remain a member of the DTP even after transferring out to a department.

 You will not undergo formal assessment on these training modules but will need to attain a certain number of attendance and submission credits before you begin your research degree, and thereafter each year.